Vladimir Antonov-Ovseenko: Participation in the 1905 Russian Revolution

-In the spring of 1905, during the Russo-Japanese War, he was assigned to service in the Far East, but instead deserted, choosing instead to going underground.
+In the spring of 1905, during the Russo-Japanese War, he was assigned to service in the Far East, but instead deserted, choosing instead to go underground.
 He was helped, according to his own recollections, by local Social Democrats; in particular, Yakov Ganetsky.
 Antonov-Ovseenko thus went to Kraków and Lwów, at that time part of Austria-Hungary, staying in touch with his comrades in Poland.
 After some time, he illegally returned to Poland and, together with Felix Dzerzhinsky, tried to organize a military uprising of two infantry regiments and an artillery brigade in Novo-Alexandria, which ended in failure.
 Antonov-Ovseenko was arrested and placed in a Warsaw prison, from which he managed to escape.

 The details of his escape are described in the report of the head of the Warsaw prison castle:

 "Today, at 17:30, Vladimir Antonov-Ovseenko escaped from the prison entrusted to my guard, whose case is scheduled for hearing tomorrow in a military field court.
 The circumstances under which the daring escape was accomplished are as follows.
 During a walk in the courtyard, Antonov-Ovseenko obtained permission to conduct "sports exercises".
 These sports exercises, however, were nothing more than a pre-thought-out and prepared escape plan, which Antonov-Ovseenko carried out during the "leapfrog formation", in which one of the prisoners jumps on the back of another, forming a "ladder".
 Then the prisoners comically fell to the ground, which created a good-natured mood among the guards.
 After ten minutes of this game, Antonov-Ovseenko, having lulled the guards' vigilance completely, turned the direction of the "leapfrog" from a single tree to the prison wall.
 After the third time he climbed on his back, Antonov-Ovseenko jumped over the wall..."

 Antonov-Ovseenko again moved to Austria-Hungary, from where he was sent by a local Menshevik émigré group to St. Petersburg, where he arrived in early May.
 He became a member of the St. Petersburg Committee of the RSDLP and chair of its military organisation, which was engaged in agitation among military personnel.

 At the end of June, he was arrested in Kronstadt, using a false name, which helped him avoid a court martial.
 In October 1905, he was released under an amnesty following the announcement of the October Manifesto, although his real name remained unclear.
 Antonov-Ovseenko hid in Moscow following his release.